 I am firmly opposed to dedicating four plus (4+ )acres of our community park for commercial purposes.
 Why would the city of Phoenix be in favor of promoting competition for the tax paying restaurants and coffee houses that are nearby.

 In the present building boom in Phoenix, there is less and less open land.
 We need more land preserved for the use of our citizens.
 Breaking up the land in the park to “develop” so they can grow vegetables and have a restaurant is a travesty.
 What if the restaurant concept doesn’t succeed?
 Restaurants have a very high failure rate.
+As you are aware, Phoenix has few large acreage parks and most of them are in newer developments.
+Why would we make the one here in central Phoenix smaller?
+With the construction of so many high density homes, condominiums and apartments nearby, Los Olivos Park will have increased usage and families will need places to work off their energy and enjoy the outside.

 Thoughts from Katherine Hills